oshieldio/Publications/Hyperion/Hyperion_DEX-V3_Audit_Report_v0.md

 2. Attempts to use this function will fail with a type error

 ##### Implemented Solution
-WAITING ON HYPERION TO SEND THE NEW COMMIT

 To address this vulnerability, the developers implemented a fix that ensures proper enforcement of the right token, setting the second parameter in the `create_pool` call to use `CoinType2` instead of repeating `CoinType1`:

 ```diff